Eroar/silence-cutter/README.md

-# silence-cutter
+# silence-eraser
- Cuts out silence from video files.
+ Python script that cuts out silence from video files.
+ At the moment supports only command line interface.